 (ii) 'net consideration', in relation to the transfer of a capital asset, means the full value of the consideration received or accruing as a result of the transfer of the capital asset as reduced by any expenditure incurred wholly and exclusively in connection with such transfer.

-Understanding the first section
+Understanding the first sub-section

-If your new house costs more the mutual funds you sold, you can save lakhs in capital gains tax
+If your new house costs more than the mutual funds you sold, you can save lakhs in capital gains tax

 If the cost of the new asset is X and the sale proceeds from original asset sales is Y, then